-Monika operates by reading everything from a config file.
-Based on the configuration it will build and send out http requests.
-If the request response is not as expected, Monika will generate an alert.
-The alert can be sent via various notification channel (email, webhook, telegram, whatsapp, etc.).
+Monika operates by reading everything from a configuration file.
+Based on the configuration, it will build and send out HTTP or TCP requests.
+If the request's response is not as expected, Monika will send notification via various channels (E-mail, webhook, Telegram, WhatsApp, and many more).

 For more information, please refer to the detailed documentations below.